 Tips for Living With Powerwall During an Outage

 Lowering energy use during an outage will extend the amount of time your Powerwall will be able to provide power.
-The best way to do this is to limit use of non-essential or energy-intensive appliances like air conditioners, electric heaters and pool pumps.
+The best way to do this is to limit use of non-essential or energy-intensive appliances like dishwashers, washing machines and electric heaters.

-If you lose the ability to monitor your system in the Tesla app due to internet and cell towers being down, monitor your system locally.
+If you lose the ability to monitor your system in the Tesla app due to internet and mobile phone masts being down, monitor your system locally.

 Powerwall at Low Charge